resque/resque/README.markdown

       end
     end

-And here's some code that might live in our `Repository` class:
+And here's some code that might live in our pre-existing `Repository`
+class:

     class Repository
       def async_create_archive(branch)